 Get in her head with some Psych 101.

-For her to say yes to coffee or cocktails, she needs to feel comfortable meeting you in person.
+You are, after all, a total stranger.
+So for her to say yes to coffee or cocktails, she needs to feel comfortable meeting you in person.
 Researchers have invested thousands of hours into figuring out how and why some people just seem to “click.”

 One theory is the Rule of Connectivity, which states: “The more we feel connected to, part of, liked by, or attracted to someone, the more persuasive they become.”